How Do I Start?

 What Happens Next?

 Once we have received your content, our first step will be to work with you to determine your design needs.
 Our preference will be to use one of the design templates we have already prepared.
 The templates are written using style sheets, so we can make changes to the font type/size, color scheme, and placement of text/imagery fairly quickly to make your site look unique.
+Please note that this is the only option available for faculty lab and student group sites.

 After presenting our designs to you and receiving your feedback, we will make whatever revisions you would like to your preferred design.
 Once a final design is approved by you, we will begin the process of converting the design to HTML.
 Once that rendered version is completed and approved, we then add the rest of your content.
 We then ask you to look over the entire site in detail and make the final approval before going live.